 Growing America’s Farmers is committed to sound fiscal responsibility.
 We are proud of our program and the anticipated impact it will have on the lives of tomorrow’s farmers.
 We will honestly report how well we are fulfilling our mission to empower the next generation of farmers.
 If you choose to support our fundraising effort, it will be a worthy investment in the future of American agriculture.Contact Us Today

-Now through the end of May, Kroger is partnering with Growing America’s Farmers, a non-profit foundation providing college scholarships through the national Future Farmers of America Organization.
+During May, Kroger partnered with Growing America’s Farmers, a non-profit foundation providing college scholarships through the national Future Farmers of America Organization.
 The partnership allows for a portion of every sale of G&R Vidalia Onions to be donated toward FFA scholarships in Kentucky and across the U.S.

 Founded in 1945, G&R Farms is recognized as Georgia's oldest grower, packer, shipper and marketer of Vidalia Onions.
 The Dasher Family plants approximately 1,000 acres of the world famous crop each year.
 Product will be on sale in participating Kroger stores across the south (Kentucky, Georgia, Tennessee, North Carolina, South Carolina, and Virginia) until the end of May.